-As an Amazon seller, it’s critical to track various metrics in order to understand how your business performs and make necessary adjustments to improve your results.
+As an Amazon seller, it’s critical to track various KPIs (key performance indicators) in order to understand how your business performs and make necessary adjustments to improve your results.
 You can’t just guess or think your business is performing well!

-By tracking Amazon seller metrics, you will have a solid understanding of the performance of each one of your products, your business performance as a whole, and the health of your Amazon account.
+By tracking Amazon KPIs, you will have a solid understanding of the performance of each one of your products, your business performance as a whole, and the health of your Amazon account.

 In this article, we’ll explore the most important Amazon seller performance metrics you should be tracking to ensure your business is performing at the highest level.

 - Amazon fees

 Your conversion is arguably one of the most important KPIs to track for each of the products you sell on Amazon.
 Conversion rate is the percentage of visitors who purchased your product after visiting your product listing.

 If you have a low conversion rate, this means that something is deterring a potential customer from making a purchase.
 It could be too high of a price, poor product images, missing product information through your listing copy, bad reviews, and so on.